Alluxio/alluxio/docs/en/core-services/Caching.md

 Alluxio has TTL attributes associated with each file or directory.
 These attributes are saved as part of the journal and persist across cluster restarts.
 The active master node is responsible for holding the metadata in memory when Alluxio is serving.
-Internally, the master runs a background thread which periodically checks if files have reached their TTL expiration.
+Internally, the master runs a background thread that periodically checks if files have reached their TTL expiration.

 Note that the background thread runs on a configurable period, which is set to an hour by default.
 Data that has reached its TTL expiration immediately after a check will not be removed until the